openobserve/openobserve-docs/docs/guide/ingestion/index.md

 ### APIs

-Logs can also be ingested into Zinc Cloud / ZincObserve through one of the 3 HTTP APIs.
+Logs can also be ingested into OpenObserve Cloud / OpenObserve through one of the 3 HTTP APIs.

 1. [_json](/guide/api/ingestion/json)
 1. [_multi](/guide/api/ingestion/multi)